gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

 # Configuring the Rsyslog Relp Extension

 ## Introduction

-As a cluster owner, you might need audit logs on shoot node level.
-With these audit logs you can track actions on your nodes like privilege escalation, file integrity, process executions and who is the user that performed these actions.
+As a cluster owner, you might need audit logs on a shoot node level.
+With these audit logs you can track actions on your nodes like privilege escalation, file integrity, process executions, and who is the user that performed these actions.
 Such information is essential for the security of your shoot cluster.
 Linux operating systems collect such logs via the `auditd` and `journald` daemons.
 However, these logs can be lost if they are only kept locally on the operating system.
 You need a reliable way to send them to a remote server where they can be stored for longer time periods and retrieved when necessary.

 [Rsyslog](https://www.rsyslog.com/) offers a solution for that.
-It gathers and process logs from `auditd` and `journald` and then forwards them to a remote server.
+It gathers and processes logs from `auditd` and `journald` and then forwards them to a remote server.
 Moreover, `rsyslog` can make use of the RELP protocol so that logs are sent reliably and no messages are lost.

-The `shoot-rsyslog-relp` extension is used to configure `rsyslog` on each `Shoot` node so that the following can take place:
+The `shoot-rsyslog-relp` extension is used to configure `rsyslog` on each shoot node so that the following can take place:
 1. `Rsyslog` reads logs from the `auditd` and `journald` sockets.
 2. The logs are filtered based on the program name and syslog severity of the message.
-3. The logs are enriched with metadata containing the name of the `Project` in which the shoot is created, the name of the `Shoot`, the UID of the `Shoot` and the hostname of the `Node` on which the log event occurred.
+3. The logs are enriched with metadata containing the name of the project in which the shoot is created, the name of the shoot, the UID of the shoot, and the hostname of the node on which the log event occurred.
 4. The enriched logs are sent to the target remote server via the RELP protocol.

 The following graph shows a rough outline of how that looks in a shoot cluster:
 ![rsyslog-logging-architecture](./images/rsyslog-logging-architecture.png)

 ## Shoot Configuration

-The extension is not globally enabled and must be configured per `Shoot` cluster.
-The `Shoot` specification has to be adapted to include the `shoot-rsyslog-relp` extension configuration which specifies the target server to which logs are forwarded, its port and some optional rsyslog settings described in the examples below.
+The extension is not globally enabled and must be configured per shoot cluster.
+The shoot specification has to be adapted to include the `shoot-rsyslog-relp` extension configuration, which specifies the target server to which logs are forwarded, its port, and some optional rsyslog settings described in the examples below.

-Below is an example `shoot-rsyslog-relp` extension configuration as part of the `Shoot` spec:
+Below is an example `shoot-rsyslog-relp` extension configuration as part of the shoot spec:

 ```yaml
 kind: Shoot